-DroneSAR was established as a direct result of the collaborative input of four individuals who each possess expertise and skill-sets that are specific to the world of drone technology, network and satellite communication and search and rescue (SAR) co-ordination and emergency response.
+DroneSAR was established as a direct result of the collaborative input of four individuals (pictured above) who each possess expertise and skill-sets that are specific to the world of drone technology, network and satellite communication and search and rescue (SAR) co-ordination and emergency response.
 I am a military helicopter instructor, unmanned aircraft examiner and has a degree in Aeronautical engineering; Matthew Kelly is an award-winning app developer and mountain rescue volunteer.
 He also has degrees in electronics and satellite communications.
 Leo Murray is Deputy Team Leader in Donegal Mountain rescue and has a background in product research and design, and Gearoid O’Briain is currently on a scholarship in Smurfit Business school completing his MBA.
 He is also a military manned and unmanned aircraft instructor.

 Drone advancements in recent years have resulted in an increased capacity for unmanned vehicles to take on a range of dangerous tasks in emergency response that would traditionally have been performed by humans.